virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 mat3 m = mat3( vx, vy, vz );
 ```

-Camera is defined by its `view direction` and `up` vector.
-Camera's coordinate system is then defined as follows: Z axis will point in the `view direction`, X axis is perpendicular to the `up` and `view direction` vectors, and Y axis will be perpendicular to the X and Z. We normalize all vectors and pack them into matrix - this will be our rotation matrix.
+The camera is defined by its `view direction` and `up` vector.
+The camera's coordinate system is then defined as follows: the Z axis points in the `view direction`, the X axis is perpendicular to both the `up` and `view direction` vectors, and the Y axis is perpendicular to both the X and Z axes.
+We normalize all vectors and pack them into a matrix - this will be our rotation matrix.

-Now we apply camera's rotation to our rays:
+Now we apply the camera's rotation to our rays:

 ```glsl
 rd = normalize( m * rd );
 ```

-Here are a few resources to help with understanding:
+Here are a few resources to help with understanding the topic:
 - [Fundamentals of Computer Graphics]
 - [Confused with Coordinate Transformations]
 - [Computer Graphics Chapter – 7 (part - B)]